-In August, the American Legion, the nation’s largest wartime veterans service organization, adopted a resolution calling on federal officials to expand veterans’ access to medical marijuana.
+In August, the American Legion, the nation’s largest wartime veterans service organization, adopted a resolution calling on federal officials to expand veterans’ access to medical marijuana by having medical marijuana card certification.
 Many veterans are turning to medical cannabis as an alternative to opioids and other conventional medications to treat conditions like chronic pain and post-traumatic stress.

 Members of the Senate Appropriations Committee voted in July in favor of a budget amendment to the 2018 Military Construction, Veterans Affairs and Related Agencies Appropriations bill that permits VA doctors to legally recommend cannabis to military veterans.
 An identical amendment was proposed in the House but was halted from consideration by House Rules Committee Chairman Pete Sessions (R-TX).

 For more information, contact Justin Strekal, NORML Political Director, at (202) 483-5500..
 Full text of the study, “Recent cannabis use among veterans in the United States: Results from a national sample,” appears in Addictive Behaviors.